AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

 **Flexible Input Formats**

-When we convert the education level `enum` from a `String` input (from a command) to an enum objects, several string inputs are supported for one `enum` item.
+When we convert the education level `enum` from a `String` input (from a command) to an enum object, several string inputs are supported for one `enum` item.
 For example, the following `Strings` converts to the enum item `primary 3`:
 | Format           | Example        | Notes                                                   |
 |------------------|-------------------|---------------------------------------------------------|
 | Original form    | `primary 3`      | Full words + number                                     |